 - Joined: Tue Feb 19, 2019 10:01 pm

 - Location: Northwest Wyoming

-- Ski style: Skate on Trail, 3 pin Off Trail, Backcountry Tele
+- Ski style: Skate on Groomed, 3 pin Off, Backcountry Tele

 - Favorite Skis: Fischer S-Bound 98 Off Trail, Voile V6 BC for Tele